bao7uo/waf-cookie-fetcher/README.md

 - [x] "Test" button to pull in cookies and add them to list
 - [x] Automatically add demo to session rules and repeater
 - [x] Send target URL to repeater
-- [] Burp session management configuration profiles (using load/saveConfigAsJson)
+- [ ] Burp session management configuration profiles (using load/saveConfigAsJson)
-- [] Allow cookie names to be specified as a regex, or to add all cookies found by PhantomJS
+- [ ] Allow cookie names to be specified as a regex, or to add all cookies found by PhantomJS
-- [] Get other types of data/fields from phantom
+- [ ] Get other types of data/fields from phantom
+- [ ] Send to WAF Cookie Fetcher (support for alternative request methods and parameters)
+- [ ] Templates for specific WAFs

 ## Contribute
 Contributions, feedback and ideas will be appreciated.